The Basics of Operating an RV for First Timers

 Use an RV-Specific GPS

-We highly recommend using an RV-specific GPS.
+We highly recommend using an RV-specific GPS or GPS app like RVlife.
 Using a GPS made specifically for RVers will help you avoid routes that big rigs can’t handle.
-Many of these units allow you to download routes in order to ensure you have accurate directions even if no cell connection is available, and some even provide extra features such as a campground search.
+The perk of a GPS unit is that it allows you to download routes to ensure you have accurate directions even if no cell connection is available, and some even provide extra features such as a campground search.

 Have a Navigator